koka-lang/nodec/readme.md

 (Unfortunately, the way `libuv` is built means that you can choose `x86` or `x64` only once for a checkout).

+Depending on your Visual Studio version you might get a build error that the build tools have the wrong version (like `1.40`).
+In that case you need to open the offending solution (usually `deps/zlib/contrib/vstudio/vc14/zlibvc.sln`) and upgrade the solution in Visual Studio and save it to fix this.

 After it builds successfully, you can use the Microsoft Visual Studio solution at `ide\msvc\nodec.sln` to play with examples in the `nodec-examples` project.